 Can you induce labor for a VBAC?

 The American College of Gynecologist and Obstetricians (ACOG) states that although VBAC has a lower chance of success when it comes to induction, it’s not a contraindication.
 In fact, they state that some labors may need to be induced, and it is a reasonable option for people who want a vaginal birth after a C-section.

 If your hospital or location does not allow induction for VBAC, this can leave you in a hard place.
 Many providers tell their patients that induction is not a possibility for VBAC.
 As the ACOG states, this is not true.
-When a provider refuses to induce, parents are left feeling like they no longer have options, and may have to undergo a repeat C-Section instead of the VBAC they desired.
+When a provider refuses to induce, parents are left feeling like they no longer have options.
+They may look into methods for how to naturally induce labor, if the body is ready.
+However, they may have to undergo a repeat C-Section instead of the VBAC they desired.

 Some providers give timelines, stating that if you don’t go into labor naturally by 39, 40, or 41 weeks, they will schedule a repeat C-Section.
 Providers who will not induce are also less likely to use any augmentation such as Pitocin during VBAC labors.

 Even though the chance of uterine rupture is very low (less than 1%), it is the biggest worry for hospitals when it comes to VBAC.